 Randolph College’s professors have once again been recognized as some of the best in the nation.

-The Princeton Review ranked the College 16th for most accessible professors in the 2021 edition of its college guide, The Best 386 Colleges—up two spots from its 18th ranking last year.
+The Princeton Review ranked the College 12th for most accessible professors in the 2023 edition of its college guide, The Best 388 Colleges.

 “My academic experience has been challenging, there’s no doubt, but the professor support has made that challenge enjoyable and exciting,” one student told the guide, which emphasized Randolph’s small class sizes and close student-faculty relationships.

 Another student described the professors at Randolph as “knowledgeable, understanding, and helpful to students.
 The number one goal is always to make students better thinkers.”

 The book’s profile highlights Randolph’s rich traditions, diverse student body, tight-knit community, and emphasis on self-discovery and personal growth.

 In a “Survey Says” sidebar, The Princeton Review lists topics students were in most agreement about in their answers to survey questions.
 At Randolph, that included internship offerings, an active student government, vibrant class discussions, and an environmentally aware student body.